hzeng10/k8s/Setup_local_docker_registry.md

 ```
 to check the registry container is running successfully.

-5. Create image tag for "zero-downtime-rollingupdate-img" worker from Mac machine, we use this image to push it to docker registry.
+5. Create image tag for "zero-downtime-rollingupdate-img" from machine, we use this image to push it to docker registry.
 ```
 $ docker tag zero-downtime-rollingupdate-img 192.150.23.217:5000/zero-downtime-rollingupdate:v1
 ```
--  "zero-downtime-rollingupdate-img" is the image name of this worker.
+-  "zero-downtime-rollingupdate-img" is the image name of this application.
 -  "192.150.23.217" is the ip address of docker registry machine.
 (The Ubuntu Linux VM or the Mac Machine)
 6. Run below command to push development image to docker registry.
 ```